mfornace/lilwil/README.md

 std::ptrdiff_t n_fail = ct.count(Failure); // const, noexcept; gives -1 if the event type is out of range
 ```

+#### Exceptions

+Note that `lilwil::ClientError` and its subclasses are not caught by `Handler`s, so they are propagated to Python.
+All other subclasses of `std::exception` are handled in place. `std::bad_alloc` is handled as a special case.

 ## `liblilwil` Python API